Richard Connolly (composer): Life and career

-Connolly aspired to join the priesthood and, from 1946 and 1950, pursued theological studies in Rome.
+Connolly was born in Granville, New South Wales as one of eight and grew up in a Catholic family in Guildford.
+A fluent speaker of latin, he aspired to join the priesthood and, from 1946 and 1950, pursued theological studies in Rome.
 A few months before his planned ordination, however, he abandoned his studies and returned to Australia where he completed an arts degree at the University of Sydney.
 At that time, he was a member of Holy Spirit parish in North Ryde.
 In 1955, he was introduced to McAuley by Father Ted Kennedy who asked Connolly to compose hymns to sing at various points during Mass.
 Thus began a longstanding partnership between McAuley and Connolly.
 Their subsequent musical collaboration during the 1950s and 1960s contributed significantly to contemporary Australian hymnody.
 Their compositions were first released in a collection titled Hymns for the Year of Grace in 1963.
 In 1960 Connolly's work had anchored the Living Parish hymnbook, edited by Tony Newman and published by a group gathered around Roger Pryke, which would sell one million copies over the next decade, enabling congregations to sing hymns in a distinctively Australian voice.
 Many of the hymns published in both collections are still widely sung across various Christian denominations in Australia and internationally.

 Connolly joined the ABC in 1956 and by 1960 worked in its education department, mainly in schools broadcasts.
 In 1967 he joined the Radio Drama and Features Department, becoming features editor.
 In 1971 he undertook a Churchill Fellowship in Italy and at Radio France and Bayerischer Rundfunk.
 He also spent several months working in the BBC's radio drama script unit.
 During this time, he also composed music for the BBC TV series The British Empire.
 He returned to Australia and was appointed Head of Radio Drama and Features at the ABC.